 Ultrafine Particles Have Access to All Tissues in Our Body

 Ultrafine particles are those less than 100 nm.
 They’re found in smog, soot, smoke, some viruses, atmospheric dust, and gases.
 In open areas they are mainly formed by combustion.
-Not only is the size important the surface chemistry, charge and composition also important.
+Not only is the size important the surface chemistry, charge and composition are also important.
 Ultrafine particles are small enough to enter the deepest parts of the lung, the alveoli.
-This is where the air enters the bloodstream these fine particles can also enter the bloodstream.
+This is where the air enters the bloodstream, these fine particles can also enter the bloodstream just as molecules of oxygen can.
 From here they can affect all the blood vessels in the body and even penetrate into the organs such as the brain and heart.